k-u/visDOMSelect/README.md

     });

 ## Why?
-This originally came about to quickly fill out certain sites' privacy and email notification settings.  `visDOMSelect` is useful when you can enclose you want in a box, and where it is tricky to write a selector.
+This originally came about to quickly fill out certain sites' privacy and email notification settings.  `visDOMSelect` is useful when you can enclose elements you want in a box, and where it is tricky to write a selector.

 ## Code Style Guidelines
 [Airbnb has some guidelines for writing more readable javascript here](https://github.com/airbnb/javascript).
 Code should pass `jscs --preset airbnb`.